End User Agreement

 Notwithstanding the provisions of the prior paragraph, if you are a seller using the AO Pay services to accept payments for goods and services, you hereby grant AO Pay and its affiliates a worldwide, non-exclusive, transferable, sublicensable (through multiple tiers), and royalty-free, fully paid-up, right to use and display publicly, during the term of this user agreement, your trademark(s) (including but not limited to registered and unregistered trademarks, trade names, service marks, logos, domain names and other designations owned, licensed to or used by you) for the purpose of (1) identifying you as a merchant that accepts an AO Pay service as a payment form and facilitating consumer transactions with you, and (2) any other use to which you specifically consent.

 You may not transfer or assign any rights or obligations you have under this user agreement without AO Pay’s prior written consent.
-AO Pay may transfer or assign this user agreement or any right or obligation under this user agreement at any time.

 “Business Day(s)” means Monday through Friday, excluding national holidays recognized in South Africa